-Page INTRODUCTION i SUMMARY TERM SHEET 1 Information About the Reverse/Forward Stock Split 1 Purposes of and Reasons for the Reverse/Forward Stock Split 2 Effects of the Reverse/Forward Stock Split 2 Fairness of the Reverse/Forward Stock Split 3 Advantages of the Reverse/Forward Stock Split 4 Voting Information 5 Material U.S. Federal Income Tax Consequences of the Reverse/Forward Stock Split 6 Termination of the Reverse/Forward Stock Split 6 QUESTIONS AND ANSWERS ABOUT THE REVERSE/FORWARD STOCK SPLIT AND THE 6 SPECIAL MEETING Why am I receiving these materials?
+INTRODUCTION SUMMARY TERM SHEET Information About the Reverse/Forward Stock Split Purposes of and Reasons for the Reverse/Forward Stock Split Effects of the Reverse/Forward Stock Split 2 Fairness of the Reverse/Forward Stock Split 3 Advantages of the Reverse/Forward Stock Split 4 Voting Information 5 Material U.S. Federal Income Tax Consequences of the Reverse/Forward Stock Split 6 Termination of the Reverse/Forward Stock Split 6 QUESTIONS AND ANSWERS ABOUT THE REVERSE/FORWARD STOCK SPLIT AND THE SPECIAL MEETING 6 Why am I receiving these materials?
 6 Where and when is the Special Meeting?
 6 What am I being asked to vote on at the Special Meeting?
 6 What is the Reverse/Forward Stock Split?
 7 Will the vote on the Reverse Stock Split and the vote on the Forward Stock Split be separate?
 7 How does the Board recommend that I vote on the proposals?
 7 What is the purpose of the Reverse/Forward Stock Split?
 7 What does the deregistration of our Stock mean?
 8 How will the Reverse/Forward Stock Split affect the Company?
-8 Is there a condition to our effecting the Reverse/Forward Stock Split?
+8 Other than obtaining shareholder approval, is there a condition to our effecting the Reverse/Forward Stock Split?
 8 What potential conflicts of interest are posed by the Reverse/Forward Stock Split?
 9 What will I receive in the Reverse/Forward Stock Split?
 9 What if I hold all of my shares in street name?
 9 What happens if I own a total of 250 or more shares of Stock beneficially through multiple brokerage firms in street name, or through a combination of record ownership in my name and one or more brokerage firms in street name?
-10 If I own fewer than 250 shares of Stock, is there any way I can continue to be a shareholder of the Company with respect to such shares after the Reverse/Forward Stock Split?
+10 If I own fewer than 250 shares of Stock, is there any way I can continue to be a shareholder of the Company with respect to such shares after the Reverse/Forward Stock Split? .
 10 Is there anything I can do if I own 250 or more shares of Stock, but would like to take advantage of the opportunity to receive cash for my shares as a result of the Reverse/Forward Stock Split?
-10 What will happen if the Reverse/Forward Stock Split is approved by our shareholders?
-10 What will happen if the Reverse/Forward Stock Split is not approved?
+10 What will happen if the Reverse/Forward Stock Split is approved by our shareholders? .
+10 What will happen if the Reverse/Forward Stock Split is not approved? .
 10 If the Reverse/Forward Stock Split is approved by the shareholders, can the Board of Directors determine not to proceed with the Reverse/Forward Stock Split?
-11 What are the material U.S. federal income tax consequences of the Reverse/Forward Stock Split?
-11 If I am the holder of record of 250 shares or more of Stock, will I need to send in the stock certificates for my shares?
-11 Should I send in my stock certificates now?
-11 i What is the total cost of the Reverse/Forward Stock Split to the Company?
-11 Am Lantitlad to appreciaal rights in connection with the Davarse/Ferward Stock Split?
-10
+11 What are the material U.S. federal income tax consequences of the Reverse/Forward Stock Split? .
+11 If I am the holder of record of 250 shares or more of Stock, will I need to send in the stock certificates for my shares? .
+11 Should I send in my stock certificates now? .
+11 What is the total cost of the Reverse/Forward Stock Split to the Company? .
+11